justwast1ngyourtime/justwast1ngyourtime.github.io/README.md

 3. Compiles your native language to almost all existing programing languages.
 Supports even languages like latin.
 4. Supports "three valued" booleans with syntax if/else/whatever.
 5. Build upon concept use less do more.
+6. You can put useless code anywhere and it won’t break anything.
+That way, you can achive absolutely nothing, get paid and go home.

 Authors

 1. Krzysztof Sykuła - autor of widely known "6 minutes ABS workout"
+2. Aleksander Figiel
+Was 3 times at the party where first time Facebook idea was created by Zuckerberg.